 CBSE Class 12 Chemistry Solved Question Paper 2018

-CBSE Class 12 students must have started preparations for one of the most important exams of their academic life, Board Exam 2019.
+CBSE Class 12 Chemistry Exam 2019 is scheduled to be conducted on 12 March, 2019 (Tuesday).
 While preparing for the board exams, every student is keen to know the questions asked in the previous years and they also search for the appropriate solutions to all those questions.

 In this article, we are providing the CBSE Class 12 Chemistry Solved Question Paper 2018.
 This paper will not only help to know the important questions but also to write proper explanation to them.
 We have provided a detailed solution to each question that involves the appropriate key points as mentioned in the CBSE marking scheme.